6 Myths About What Happens When Dad Yells

 Here are the lessons parents are taught about yelling that may not be true at all.

-It Affects Them as Adults
+Myth #1: Yelling Affects Them As Adults

 “It depends on the temperament of the child,” says Pruett.
-He notes that shy children who are bewildered by social aggression will likely hold onto to those moments of yelling much longer.
+He notes that shy children who are bewildered by social aggression will likely hold onto those moments of yelling much longer.
 But that won’t be true for feisty or autonomous kids.

 And for those who think they may have done long-lasting damage by yelling, Pruett offers some insight.
 “That’s a somewhat narcissistic view of parenting.
-Because there are tons of other forces at work including their own neural-developmental progress.”
+Because there are tons of other forces at work, including their own neural-developmental progress.”